rei-kurzweil/little-cat/docs/task/epic/grabbing-poses-and-release-zones.md

 A broom can be both `Grabbable` and `Mountable`: grab to hold, release near the legs to ride.
 Neither capability globally overrides the other.
-Zones and activation rules distinguish the interactions.
-Separate `InteractionAction`, `InteractionZone`, or `Socket` components remain possible packaging, not API commitments; ordinary transforms can serve as the authored anchors.
+Zones and activation rules distinguish the interactions. `Zone` is the agreed detection-only component packaging and reuses authored `CollisionShape` geometry.
+Separate `InteractionAction` or `Socket` components remain possible packaging, not API commitments; ordinary transforms can serve as the authored anchors.
 Start with one attachment configuration per `Grabbable`/`Mountable`, potentially sharing an internal struct.
 Multiple alternatives remain a future option.
 Components own the interaction conditions; zones own geometry and placement.